 How scoring works

-- Every score is an estimate with a margin of error.
+• Every score is an estimate with a margin of error.
 Sleep, stress, distraction and familiarity with the format all move results by a few points — treat your score as a range, not a fixed constant.
-We explain this in how IQ tests work.
+On a well-normed test the 95% confidence interval is roughly ±5 to ±7 points; we explain the arithmetic in how IQ is calculated.

 What our test is — and isn't